 The good thing, especially for those who live in disaster-prone areas, is that today there may be warnings beforehand about the possibility of a disaster striking.
 As a result, you have more time to get your act together.
 Notwithstanding this, you have to make sure that you prepare beforehand to be ready for the challenge ahead.

-How could your Bug out bag hurt you?
+How could your Bug bag hurt you?
 Common Bug out Bag Mistake

 Many people never give the bag much thought, and in the process, they may pack more than they need.
 The main concern here is the weight of the bag.
 Your bag is supposed to help you leave a difficult situation, which means it should help you get away as quickly and quickly as possible.
 You will need to carry your emergency food supplies, medicine, shelter alternatives, and other necessities to get you through whatever situation you find yourself in.

 Your bag must be between 1/3 and 1/4 of your overall body weight.
-Therefore, if you weigh 200 pounds, your bag needs to be around 50 pounds for you to carry it along quickly.
+Therefore, if you weigh 200 pounds, your bag must be around 50 pounds to carry it along quickly.
 If you can make it lighter but still carry everything you need, all the better.

-If you have never imagined what this feels like, try thinking along the lines of carrying three gallons of water, the recommended amount of water that every individual needs.
-If your bag is too heavy to carry around easily, it could make you uncomfortable or even hurt you in the process.
+If you have never imagined what this feels like, try carrying three gallons of water, the recommended amount of water that every individual needs.
+If your bag is too heavy to carry around easily, it could make you uncomfortable or even hurt you.

 How you pack your bag is another essential factor for your consideration.
 Packaging your bag the wrong way could create a distorted center of gravity for you.
 Distortion in the gravity center will make your bag lean to one side and leave you off balance.
 Without proper balance, you will have little reasonable movement because you will be too tired to go far.

 Just because you have been intelligent enough to prepare your Bug out bag does not mean everyone else shares the same level of sanity.
-Some see you packing and preparing your Bug out bag in the event of a disaster and think you are paranoid.
-Once disaster strikes, they could resort to criminal activities to get by since they haven’t prepared.
+Some see you packing and preparing your bug bag in the event of a disaster and think you are paranoid.
+Once disaster strikes, they could resort to criminal activities since they haven’t prepared.